 Support for Gender Expansive Youth Under Age 12

 North Bay LGBTQI Families offers monthly social and family support gatherings for gender expansive kids under the age of 12.
-We have shifted these gatherings from an online to an in-person format as of July 2021, though we plan to continue offering an online component and will adjust our format as needed in accordance with conditions related to public health and fire season.
+In July 2021 we shifted these gatherings from an online to an in-person format, though we continue to offer periodic virtual programming.

 Our goal through this program is to provide a hangout space where gender expansive young people can meet new friends, participate in fun activities, learn from older members of the community, and build community connection.
 During these gatherings, we also offer a parent/caregiver space during which family members can ask questions of our presenters, discuss challenges they may be facing, and offer input regarding what they would like to see from this area of programming in the future.
 For these events we welcome guest facilitators from our community each month.